Williams leads Charleston Southern against Citadel after 22-point game - WTOP News

 Charleston, South Carolina; Monday, 7 p.m.
 EST

-BOTTOM LINE: Charleston Southern visits Citadel after Luke Williams scored 22 points in Charleston Southern’s 106-71 victory over the Toccoa Falls Screaming Eagles.
+BOTTOM LINE: Charleston Southern visits Citadel after Luke Williams scored 22 points in Charleston Southern’s 106-71 win over the Toccoa Falls Screaming Eagles.

-Citadel finished 5-25 overall a season ago while going 5-12 at home.
-The Bulldogs averaged 12.3 assists per game on 23.5 made field goals last season.
+Citadel finished 5-25 overall last season while going 5-12 at home.
+The Bulldogs averaged 66.6 points per game last season, 29.5 in the paint, 11.5 off of turnovers and 7.4 on fast breaks.

-Charleston Southern went 10-22 overall with a 3-14 record on the road a season ago.
-The Buccaneers averaged 10.0 points off of turnovers, 11.7 second-chance points and 2.9 bench points last season.
+Charleston Southern finished 6-11 in Big South play and 3-14 on the road a season ago.
+The Buccaneers gave up 78.2 points per game while committing 17.5 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.